cmu-mfi/rtc/doc/DBB.md

 This layer provides retrieval services that can access data stored in the cloud storage.

 ## Current Capability
+This will have the latest capability of connectivity within the Digital Data Backbone.

 ### ROS to Aveva PI
 ### ROS to Local File Storage to Cloud File Storage